 Lastly, if a market crash or recession were to happen, or if the market turned into a "bear market," where the market falls 20% or more and stocks decline in value over a sustained amount of time, your average yearly returns have the potential to be cut in half.

-Table 1: The five most common types of debt people in the U.S hold and the average annual interest rates for them.
+The table below shows the five most common types of debt people in the U.S. hold and the average annual interest rates for them:

 Higher interest rates, particularly student loans, medical, and credit card payments are considered "unsecured higher risk debt," and as a result, experience higher interest rates.
 So, if you happen to have debt, figure out what debt you have to pay off before you start seriously investing your money.

-To summarize, If you have a car and/or mortgage payment, this should not, in theory, prevent you from investing your money into the stock market.
+To summarize, If you have a car and/or mortgage payment, this should not prevent you from investing your money into the stock market.
 You know yourself and your financial standing better than I do.
 Regardless, it's something you should (and probably already are) planning to pay off.